 As an optional decoration over these bars, I sometimes like to add flaked almonds over the cookie bars before they go into the oven.

 Another delicious decoration idea is to melt 50g of chocolate and drizzle this generously over the cooled cookie bars before cutting them into squares.

 If you don’t drink alcohol, you can still make these delicious whiskey almond cookie bars by swapping the whiskey for flavouring.
-Swap the 2 tbsp of whiskey in this recipe for 1 tsp of whisky / bourbon extract.
+Swap the 2 tablespoon of whiskey in this recipe for 1 teaspoon of whisky / bourbon extract.

 🧁 Other goodies